-"In thoughts from the visions of the night when deep sleep falleth on men, fear came upon me and trembling."-Job. iv.
+In thoughts from the visions of the night, when deep sleep falleth on men, fear came upon me, and trembling."- Job iv.
 13, 14.

-Sometimes amid the hurry, toil, and strife,
+IDMETIMES amid the hurry, toil and strife,

-The claims, the urgencies, the whirl of life;
+Che claims, the urgencies, the whirl of life;

-The soul, perhaps in silence of the night-
+Che soul, perhaps in silence of the night-

 Has flashes-transient intervals of light,

-When things to come, without a shade of
+When things to come, without a shade of doubt,

-doubt,

 In terrible reality stand out;

-These lucid moments suddenly present
+Chese lucid moments suddenly present

 A glance of truth, as tho' the heavens were rent;

-And thro' the chasm of pure celestial light, The future breaks upon the startled sight: Life's vain pursuits, and Time's advancing pace,
+And thro' the chasm of pure celestial light,

-Appears with death-bed clearness face to face:
+The future breaks upon the startled sight :

+- ife's vain pursuits, and Time's advancing pace, - Appear with death-bed clearness face to face; - And immortality's expanse sublime, n just proportion to the speck of time :